frehner/modern-guide-to-packaging-js-library/README.md

   "files": ["dist"]
 }
 ```

+Be aware the "files" array doesn't accept a relative specifier.
+So if you do: `"files": ["./dist"]`, it will not work as expected.

 One great way to ensure you're only including what you need is by running [`npm publish --dry-run`](https://docs.npmjs.com/cli/v8/commands/npm-publish#dry-run), which should list off the files that would be included based on your settings.